Jeff Giesea: Trump affiliations

-Giesea formed a Super PAC called #Rev18 alongside Mike Cernovich and Jack Posobiec in October 2017 that supported Josh Mandel, then Ohio Treasurer in his campaign for a seat in the United States Senate in the 2018 midterm elections, opposing incumbent senator Sherrod Brown.
+In October 2017, Giesea formed a Super PAC called #Rev18 alongside Mike Cernovich and Jack Posobiec.
 Giesea described the PAC's goal as to promote anti-establishment candidates "who support American sovereignty and prosperity and who put the American citizen first".
-All three were on the board, while Giesea handled filing with the Federal Election Commission.
-Giesea said he was the first donor to the PAC, pledging $50,000.
-Giesea expressed hope that Peter Thiel and the Mercers would pitch in, among others.
-Mandel expressed appreciation for members of the Super PAC.
-The three announced the closing of #Rev18 in late November, explaining that they did not have enough time to devote to it.
+They closed #Rev18 the following month, explaining that they did not have enough time to devote to it.
 The Atlantic noted that this Super PAC was among the first examples of Trump supporters—a mostly online, Trump-centric group—venturing into electoral politics outside of support for Trump himself.
-Right Wing Watch described the effort as among the first to institutionalize Trump's movement.